-These actives are great for the skin, especially when it comes to addressing sun damage or hyperpigmentation caused by inflammatory conditions such as acne.
+These actives are great for the skin, especially when it comes to reversing sun damage or hyperpigmentation caused by inflammatory conditions such as acne.

 However, in order to do that, these actives need to remain on the skin for some time, and by having them in micellar water, you are not giving them enough time to do what they are supposed to do.

-Micellar water stays on your skin for a minute or a few until you wash it off with water and follow it up with a second cleanse.
+Micellar water stays on your skin for a couple of minutes until you wash it off with water and follow it up with a second cleanse.

 Therefore, you are getting zero benefits from having these actives inside a product that you will wash off after a few minutes.

 So if you see micellar water that contains active ingredients and claims to reduce acne, brighten the skin, and eliminate hyperpigmentation, know that you should save your money unless you really like how that particular product works for you.